oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - For clusters that are _not_ operator controlled, minimally ensure that the server's default channel `ListenAddress` is configured.
 Oracle strongly recommends configuring a `ListenAddress` on all WebLogic Servers.
 Note that if a NAP's `ListenAddress` is left blank, then it will use the default channel's `ListenAddress`.
 (This is not a concern for operator controlled clusters as the operator sets the listen addresses on every WebLogic Server.)

-For example, here is a snippet of a WebLogic domain `config.xml` for channel `MyChannel` defined for an operator controlled WebLogic dynamic cluster named `cluster-1`:
+For example, here is a snippet of a WebLogic domain `config.xml` file for channel `MyChannel` defined for an operator controlled WebLogic dynamic cluster named `cluster-1`:

 ```
 <server-template>